practicingruby/practicing-ruby-paid/posts/v6/001-parsing-json.md

 irb(main):009:0>
 ```

-The `getch` method returns the next character, and advances the pointer in the
+The `getch` method returns the next character, and advances the pointer by one.
-StringScanner by one.

-Now that we've covered some of the basics for scanning strings in Ruby, let's
+Now that we've covered some of the basics for scanning strings, let's take a
-take a look at using Racc.
+look at using Racc.

 ## Racc Basics

-As we said earlier, Racc is an LALR parser generator.
-We can think of it as a
+As I said earlier, Racc is an LALR parser generator.
+You can think of it as a
-system that lets us write limited regular expressions, and execute arbitrary
+system that lets you write limited regular expressions that can execute
-code at different points inside that regular expression.
+arbitrary code at different points as they're being evaluated.

 Let's look at an example.
 Suppose we have a pattern we want to match:
 `(a|c)*abb`.
 That is, we want to match any number of 'a' or 'c' followed by